Donearm/Scientia/devops/Docker.md

 + `docker container unpause $containerid` = unpause a container
 + `docker container prune` = delete all stopped containers
 + `docker container port $containerid` = show all mapped ports of `$containerid` container
++ `docker container ls -a -f status=exited` = show all local containers that have status as "exited"

 # Working with networks